Vysybyl/iris/content/posts/2024/09/17_normalized-log-log-plot.md

 lost.
 Nevertheless, several visual features of these plots are easily interpreted.

 ### Raising or falling graphs
-A raising graph indicates that very few users have collected most of the points, while a falling graph means that a large amount of users with very few points exist.
+A raising graph indicates that a lot of users have collected large amounts of points (the population is generally whealthy), while a falling graph means that a large amount of users with very few points exist (the population is generally poor).

 > A note on straight lines: one of the most common usages of log-log plots is to spot power-law distributions, which in these plots appear as straight lines.